top of page

 2004.017.jpg

-Now two railway lines crossing the Darling Scarp
+Now two railways crossing the Darling Scarp

+There were now two railway lines crossing the Darling Scarp, and the opportunities for small communities to have their own railway stations or stopping places, to ship out products and provide transport into Perth.
 Already in operation long before the railways were built, the timber industry expanded rapidly.
 It was able to place sawmills next to the railway to ship out timber faster and cheaper than before.
 The industry also built small temporary tramways that could go into logging areas to bring out the heavier timber.

+Another industry that relied heavily on the railway system was the quarrying of rock.
+The rock from the Darling Scarp was important for the building industry, the building of roads, and reinforcing the North Mole at Fremantle Harbour.
 Quarrying had also started before the railway but had benefited greatly by the opportunity to haul large amounts of rock down to Perth and Fremantle.
 The quarries of Boya and Greenmount would not have existed if it had not been for the railways being available.

 Glen Forrest 1905 slwa_b2534391_3 .jpg

-The transport of people by the two railway lines also changed the hills, as people who did not have their own form of transport, could afford to build or rents houses in the small communities that had developed around the railway stopping places.
+The transport of people by the two railway lines also changed the hills, as people who did not have their own form of transport, could afford to build or rent houses in the small communities that had developed around the railway stopping places.
+Some industries that benefited greatly, and which might not be so obvious today, were that of the fruit and poultry businesses that flourished around Glen Forrest and Nyaannia.

 The fruit orchards of the Glen Forrest area in the time of World War 1 were extensive, with the Glen Forrest railway station being one of the largest fruit exporting railway stations at that time.
+The Nyannia poultry industry was also highly reliant upon the railway system when it was at its peak.

 What the expansion of the two routes of the Eastern Railway across the Darling Scarp did between the 1880s and the 1940s was help the development of many of the important communities and industries of the hills.